-The PhD in MIS at Fox produces high-caliber faculty who are ready to assume responsibilities at top-tier research universities and generate high impact research.
-A hallmark of our program is the close collaboration between faculty and PhD students.
-The program includes highly acclaimed faculty that has a superb research record, and extensive experience in mentoring doctoral students.
+The PhD Business Administration in MIS produces high-caliber faculty who are ready to assume responsibilities at top-tier research universities and generate high-impact research.
+A hallmark of our program is the close collaboration between faculty and Ph.D. students.
+The program includes highly acclaimed faculty with an excellent research record and extensive experience in mentoring doctoral students.

-- MIS faculty are on the editorial board of leading academic journals such as MIS Quarterly, Information Systems Research, Management Science and Organization Science.
+- MIS faculty are on the editorial board of leading academic journals such as MIS Quarterly, Information Systems Research, and the Journal of the Associaton for Information Systems.

 The program requires about two years of course work and added time for the dissertation.
-The average expected time to completion is 4 years.
+The average expected time to completion is five years.

-Admission to the Fox School of Business and Management PhD MIS specialization is highly competitive.
-All applicants must take the GMAT or GRE General Test and have obtained a masters or undergraduate degree from an accredited university.
+Admission to the Fox School of Business and Management Ph.D.
+MIS specialization is highly competitive.
+All applicants must take the GMAT and have obtained a master’s or undergraduate degree from an accredited university.
 Successful applicants typically possess an aptitude for critical thinking and have good knowledge about the state of art of applied information technology.
-Over the past several years the average student accepted into our program has scored 710 on the GMAT, 1400 on the GRE, and has had a GPA of 3.7 in their undergraduate and graduate degree programs, strong letter of recommendations, and a well-written personal statement.

-Application Deadlines: Rolling basis (with a final deadline of February 1 before the start of the program in August).
-You are strongly encouraged to apply early as additional University-wide scholarships may be available for outstanding candidates.
+Application Deadlines: While applications are rolling, we will start processing applications on January 5.
+You are strongly encouraged to apply early as additional University-wide scholarships may be available for outstanding, early applicants.
 The program only admits students in the fall of each year.
-For additional information please contact Joseph Allegra, MIS Senior Program Specialist.
+For additional information please contact Joseph Allegra, Senior Associate Director.

 The MIS faculty at Fox are at the top of their field, and it seems like there is a constant stream of scholars visiting from institutions all over the world, delivering seminars about whatever cutting edge research they happen to be working on.
 With access to great minds like these, I always have the opportunity to bounce my ideas off others, to obtain great feedback, regardless of the topic.